Why McLanahan Thickeners?

 Frequently Asked Questions

-What is the difference between a Clarifier and a Thickener?
+What is the difference between a Thickener and a Clarifier?

 What does a Thickener do?

-Thickeners dewater suspensions containing fine particles ranging from 250 to 45 microns (60-400 mesh) in size, enabling a reduction in volume and raid reuse of process water.
+Thickeners dewater slurries containing fine particles ranging from 250 to 45 microns (60-400 mesh) in size, recovering reusable process water and reducing the volume of material reporting to the settling pond or tailings storage facility.

-How do I monitor and control the thickening process?
+How do I monitor and control the thickening process taking place inside the Thickener?

 How do I properly size a Thickener?

-To properly size a Thickener, first, the input and output requirements need to be accurately defined.
+To properly size a Thickener, the input and output requirements need to be accurately defined.
 Second, the settling characteristics need to be established.
-Ideally, this is done by laboratory testing the representative samples; however, if samples are not available, experienced personnel can make an assessment based on the input specifications (solids specific gravity, density and PSD) correlated against a database of successful applications.
+Ideally, this is done by testing the representative samples in a lab; however, if samples are not available, experienced personnel can make an assessment based on the input specifications (solids specific gravity, density and particle size distribution) correlated against a database of successful applications.

 What types of testing are necessary to select the correct Thickener?